Mid Atlantic Arts Foundation

-The Mid Atlantic Arts Foundation (MAAF), headquartered in Baltimore, Maryland, is one of six not-for-profit regional arts organizations funded by the National Endowment for the Arts (NEA).
-Founded in 1979, MAAF works to "promote and support multi-state arts programming".
-The organization works in partnership with the state or territorial arts councils of Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, the US Virgin Islands, Virginia, and West Virginia.
+Mid Atlantic Arts, headquartered in Baltimore, Maryland, is one of six not-for-profit regional arts organizations funded by the National Endowment for the Arts (NEA).
+Founded in 1979, Mid Atlantic Arts works to "promote and support multi-state arts programming".
+The organization works in partnership with the state or territorial arts councils of Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, the US Virgin Islands, Virginia, and West Virginia.
+Grants cover a variety of activities including music concerts, live theatre, and arts education.